MJafarMashhadi/CTF/README.md

-grep -i flag /path/to/file # Non case-sensitive grep -R flag . # Search all files in current directory recursively grep -a flag /path/to/file # Process a binary file as if it were text grep -oba PNG binaryfile.bin # Finds "PNG" in binaryfile.bin and returns binary offset of it
+grep -i flag /path/to/file # Non case-sensitive grep -R flag . # Search all files in current directory recursively grep -a flag /path/to/file # Process a binary file as if it were text grep -oba PNG binaryfile.bin # Finds "PNG" in binaryfile.bin and returns the binary offset of it
 ```

 In vim and man pages: `[ESC] /flag [enter]` jump to next result with `[N]`

 ## Binary Stuff ##
 ```
-grep -oba PNG binaryfile.bin # Finds "PNG" in binaryfile.bin and returns binary offset of it dd status=none if=binaryfile.bin bs=1 skip=M count=N  # get a part of a binary file
-binwalk  # Finds stuff in a binary file binwalk --dd='.*' file  # Extracts stuff in file foremost -T  # Finds stuff in binary files strings  # Finds strings within a file radare2  # Static analysis of disassemblies
+grep -oba PNG binaryfile.bin # Finds "PNG" in binaryfile.bin and returns the binary offset of it dd status=none if=binaryfile.bin bs=1 skip=M count=N  # get a part of a binary file binwalk  # Finds stuff in a binary file binwalk --dd='.*' file  # Extracts stuff in a file foremost -T  # Finds stuff in binary files strings  # Finds strings within a file radare2  # Static analysis of disassemblies